BRINGING MAKE MUSIC DAY TO THE UK

 Tying in with international Make Music Day, bringing countries together and allowing for cultural exchange

-Make Music Day UK is currently supported by an alliance of over fifty organisations, headed by Making Music, Music for All and media partner Classic FM with support from Arts Council England, Creative Scotland, the NAMM Foundation and Music Sales.
+Make Music Day UK is currently supported by an alliance of over 100 organisations, headed by Making Music and Music for All with support from Arts Council England, the NAMM Foundation and Hal Leonard Europe.
 Make Music Day UK is part of the international Make Music Alliance.

-Make Music Day UK Steering Group: Ann Barkway, Sarah Derbyshire (Orchestras Live), Barbara Eifler (Making Music), Betty Heywood (NAMM Foundation), Tessa Marchington (Music in Offices), Damien McGlynn (Voluntary Arts), Paul McManus and Alice Monk (Music for All), Katy Spicer (English Folk Dance and Song Society) and Adam Taylor (International Association of Music Libraries) and Diane Widdison (Musicians Union).
+Make Music Day UK Steering Group: Sarah Derbyshire (Orchestras Live), Barbara Eifler (Making Music), Olivia Funnell (ABRSM), Betty Heywood (NAMM Foundation), Damien McGlynn (Voluntary Arts), Paul McManus (Music for All), Katy Spicer (English Folk Dance and Song Society) Adam Taylor (International Association of Music Libraries) and Diane Widdison (Musicians Union).

 Make Music Day UK Project Manager – Alison Porter